-7. Reporting
+9. Reporting

 We will provide parents with reports so that you can see what your child is doing and how they are progressing.
-In addition, there will be parents' meetings which offer you the opportunity to discuss how your child's progressing and how you can contact the school if you wish further information.
-The school will offer you an appointment time so that you can visit in person to discuss your child's education.
+In addition, there will be bi-annual parents' meetings which offer you the opportunity to discuss your child's learning with their class teacher(s).